Quotes from Abstract

 These results indicate extensive morphological alterations in the cellular and mitochondrial phenotypes of ME/CFS patients’ immune cells and suggest new insights into ME/CFS biology.

-This is a small study from the Ron Davis group (4 participants) with lead authors Fereshteh Jahanbani and Rajan D. Maynard .
+This is a small blinded study (4 participants) from with lead authors Fereshteh Jahanbani and Rajan D. Maynard from the Stanford Center for Precision Medicine.
 The 2 patients were diagnosed used the Canadian Consensus Criteria , International Consensus Criteria and SEID Criteria* . (*This last definition is horrible I am including it for informational purposes only.)

 These abnormalities are: